jeaye/blog.jeaye.com/_posts/2017-07-30-nixos-revisited.md

 place](https://github.com/gh2o/digitalocean-debian-to-arch).

-*"What a neat idea,"* I thought, *"to trick DigitalOcean into thinking it's running a supported distro."*.
-A couple weeks later, [nixos-in-place](https://github.com/jeaye/nixos-in-place) was born; it remains the most stable solution for converting any running GNU/Linux setup to NixOS in place.
+*"What a neat idea,"* I thought, *"to trick DigitalOcean into thinking it's running a supported distro."* A couple weeks later, [nixos-in-place](https://github.com/jeaye/nixos-in-place) was born; it remains the most stable solution for converting any running GNU/Linux setup to NixOS in place.